jonpitts/transformer/README.md

   * The admin user may create logins and assign admin designations.
   * The service allows multiple users to be logged in with each users own working space.
   * All temp space is cleared upon service exit.
+  * User may reset tags to get new tag definitions and reset default associations

+  * sample template file
+    * a good starting point
+    * red columns are required and blue are repeatable
+      * other columns may be repeatable but probably not necessary
+      * only one name primary in mods
+      * mods validation will tell you if you created a problem, so experiment.
+    * due to heuristic obstacles some columns need to follow others
+      * name-personal-primary-date must follow name-personal-primary
+    * this will help illustrate the type of information found in mods format
+    * the red columns are typically top-level and required elements found in mods
+      * filename is not mods but required for naming the transformations

 Transformation:
 ---------------